waqarg2001/AtliQ-Hardware---Sales-Insights/README.md

 Just hearing the numbers or receiving tons of excel files is far from being effective in terms of having a reliable overview of the business.
 Instead, he wants look at the data and understand what’s going on right away.

-In this notebook I am going to analyze the business in terms of its sales using SQL and later a dashbaord will be made using Tableau to visualize the data, extract valuable insights from it and help make data driven decisions which brings back AtliQ Hardware back on track.
+In this project I am going to do simeple data analysis on the business in terms of its sales using SQL and later a dashbaord will be made using Tableau to visualize the data, extract valuable insights from it and help make data driven decisions which brings back AtliQ Hardware back on track.

 ### Purpose
 To unlock sales insights that are not visible before sales team for decision support and automate them to reduce manual time spent in data gathering.